gptix/classStarter/README.md

 # classStarter What Is

-classStarter will be an auction system for a market of seats at classes at my hackerspace, [Freeside Atlanta](https://www.freesideatlanta.org/).
+classStarter will be an auction system, for a market of seats at classes at my hackerspace, [Freeside Atlanta](https://www.freesideatlanta.org/).

 ## classStarter Where